ahouchens/ahouchens.github.io/static/media/resume.d0c0481d.md

 ### Papa John's (March 2019 - Present)

 #### Sr. Front End Engineer
-* Lead front end architectural efforts to modernize UI and its UI specific dependenceies.
+* Lead front end architectural efforts to modernize UI and its UI specific dependencies
-* Coorindated to drive and lead a Center of Practice for the UI and UX team.
+* Coordinated to drive and lead a Center of Practice for the UI and UX team
 * Managed team to migrate legacy architecture to a Single Page Application and modernize a design system dependency.
-* Typescript used to modernize an existing UI app into Angular app.
+* Typescript used to modernize an existing UI app into Angular app
-* Driving initiatives to make the UI more accessible.
+* Driving initiatives to make the UI more accessible

 ---